ruuda/blog/posts/automating-configuration-updates.md

 comments are not optional,
 and as soon as we add them,
 naive deserialization/serialization breaks.
-How can we keep files maintainable for humans, while enabling automation to update them?
+How can we keep config files maintainable for humans, while enabling automation to update them?

 **Splitting out automation-managed parts.**